 Currently, SRAS is procured via an open tender process.
-This process explicitly precludes the price of SRAS from arbitration under the NER clause 8.2 Dispute Resolution provisions.
+This process explicitly precludes the price of SRAS from arbitration under the Dispute Resolution provisions.
 AEMO argued that these arrangements prevent it from "negotiat[ing] the price of services where they are deemed to not be providing cost/service balance and value".
 It therefore proposed the extension to SRAS of the procurement and arbitration processes that currently apply to network support control and ancillary services (NSCAS).